Estimated Reading Time: 10 Minutes

 So it’s best to work with first principles.
 Assuming you have learnt proper technique, cultivated a healthy relationship with food and understand the balance of work and rest here is what I recommend:

-Mobility will be less of a priority at this age for most, but make it a routine to use dynamic movement to warm up for workouts and stretch out afterwards, don’t wait for this necessity to be forced upon you in your thirties.
+* Mobility will be less of a priority at this age for most, but make it a routine to use dynamic movement to warm up for workouts and stretch out afterwards, don’t wait for this necessity to be forced upon you in your thirties.
+Try this quick 10 minute follow along session.

-One of the big life lessons I’ve observed is that a lot of ground can be covered by not making easily mistakes that someone more experienced could have helped you avoid.
+One of the big life lessons I’ve observed is that a lot of ground can be covered by not making easily mistakes that someone more experienced, like a mentor, personal trainer or coach could have helped you avoid.
 This is what's known as an information advantage, so don’t hesitate to seek expert guidance to make sure you make the most of this period where your body is basically poised for great results.
+If you would like to discuss the opportunity for me to help you with your health & fitness goals with my comprehensive online personal training program, let's schedule a call here